Latvia: Fire at building with illegal hostel kills 8 people - WTMJ

 Associated Press

-HELSINKI (AP) — A fire in a building housing a hostel that authorities said was operating illegally killed eight people in the center of Latvia’s capital earky Wednesday, officials said.
+HELSINKI (AP) — A fire in a building housing a hostel that authorities said was operating illegally killed eight people in the center of Latvia’s capital early Wednesday, officials said.

 The Latvian State Fire and Rescue Service said it was alerted about the fire on Merkela Street in the heart of Riga at about 5 a.m.
 When firefighters arrived, the building’s sixth floor and roof were on fire, and rescuers found eight people dead.